N-Wouda/ALNS/docs/source/index.rst

 .. note::

+    Have a look at the :doc:`setup/template` to get started on your own ALNS metaheuristic.
     To set-up an installation from source, or to run the examples listed below yourself, please have a look at the :doc:`setup/installation`.

 .. toctree::